jasonbayton/11ty/_src/blog/2025/01/new-for-enterprise-android-16.md

 Here we go!

-## No nump to minimum SDK version for installation of apps
+## No bump to minimum SDK version for installation of apps

 The first beta does _not_ include a change to minimum SDK for app installation.
 Will it come later?
 We shall see.